Zunaib/omnipresent-hometask/Proposal.md

   - For every employee object, extract country name from it by destructuring.
   - Call - _`fetchCountryData`_ - for every iteration, passing the country name as a parameter fetched above.
   - If the function - _`fetchCountryData`_ - return a valid json with country details, append that to the current employee object as an attribute called - **countryInformation**.
-    - Additionally check if the region returned existed in the regions declared in config files, append an additional attribute to employee object formatted as **`{firstName}{lastName}{dateOfBirth}`**
+    - Additionally check if the region returned existed in the regions declared in config files, append an additional attribute to employee object formatted as **`{firstName}{lastName}{dateOfBirth}`**, obviously converting date to a string.
   - Keep track of the requests using a - **`counter`**,
     - Increment the counter every time a new iteration is run and - _`fetchCountryData`_ - is called.
     - Keep a check that if - **_counter is equal to the length of employees list_**, that means every employee of the employees list has been traversed.
-  - Finally when the counter is equal to the length of employees list, return a response with new update list of employees with a success status code.
+  - Finally when the counter is equal to the length of employees list, return a response with new updated list of employees with a success status code.